Kevlar: Protection

 Kevlar is a well-known component of personal armor such as combat helmets, ballistic face masks, and ballistic vests.
-The PASGT helmet and vest used by United States military forces, use Kevlar as a key component in their construction.
+The PASGT helmet and vest that were used by United States military forces relied on Kevlar as a key component in their construction.
 Other military uses include bulletproof face masks and spall liners used to protect the crews of armoured fighting vehicles.
 Nimitz-class aircraft carriers use Kevlar reinforcement in vital areas.
-Civilian applications include: high heat resistance uniforms worn by firefighters, body armour worn by police officers, security, and police tactical teams such as SWAT.
+Civilian applications include high heat resistance uniforms worn by firefighters and body armour worn by police officers, security, and police tactical teams such as SWAT.

-Kevlar is used to manufacture gloves, sleeves, jackets, chaps and other articles of clothing designed to protect users from cuts, abrasions and heat.
+Kevlar is used in gloves, sleeves, jackets, chaps and other articles of clothing designed to protect users from cuts, abrasions, and heat.
 Kevlar-based protective gear is often considerably lighter and thinner than equivalent gear made of more traditional materials.

-It is used for motorcycle safety clothing, especially in the areas featuring padding such as the shoulders and elbows.
+It is used in motorcycle safety clothing, especially in the areas featuring padding such as the shoulders and elbows.
 In the sport of fencing it is used in the protective jackets, breeches, plastrons and the bib of the masks.
-It is increasingly being used in the peto, the padded covering which protects the picadors' horses in the bullring.
+It is increasingly being used in the peto, the padded covering that protects picadors' horses in the bullring.
 Speed skaters also frequently wear an under-layer of Kevlar fabric to prevent potential wounds from skates in the event of a fall or collision.